 There's a concept that parents talk about a lot nowadays called "Executive Function."
 As adults, we use executive function to perform such activities as planning, organizing, strategizing and paying attention to and remembering details.
 Developing these skills in childhood is critical for future successful functioning in adulthood.
-Sorry-that sounds like a line from my Intro to Psychology text book.

-Before I continue any further with this post, I want to make clear that I am a fan of executive function.
+I am a fan of executive function.
 I say YES to executive function!
 HOORAY for executive function!
 On a personal level, some of the executive function features I possess are the ability to multi-task, analyze my performance, read, write, and keep track of time.
 I am grateful that I have these skills and abilities.
 Without them, I would likely not be able to own my own home or business.
 I would struggle to manage my finances.
 Organizing my child's schedule would be difficult.

-Being without a plan when I am not practicing or teaching Yoga is exponentially more challenging.
+Being without a plan when I am not practicing or teaching yoga is exponentially more challenging.
 I have always been someone who makes things happen-- plane tickets four months ahead of time, oil changes ten miles before I need them, birthday parties, cookie parties, block watch meetings.
 Planning has worked for me professionally.
 It has worked financially.
 For the most part, it has worked socially.

 For years (maybe all of my years), I have unsuccessfully attempted to also plan emotionally.
 In crisis, in joy, in anger, in fear, I've attempted to anticipate my next move.
 That seemed efficient, like good management.
-I think sometimes it was conscious, but mostly unconscious, just another way that I "took care of business."